 What Is the Mesothelioma Applied Research Foundation?

-The Mesothelioma Applied Research Foundation (MARF) is a nonprofit organization.
-It aims to end mesothelioma and mesothelioma-related suffering through:
+The Mesothelioma Applied Research Foundation (Meso Foundation) is a nonprofit organization.
+It aims to end mesothelioma and mesothelioma-related suffering by:

 - Funding treatment research

-- Providing support to mesothelioma patients and their families
+- Providing financial grants and support to mesothelioma patients and their families

 How Does Mesothelioma Awareness Impact You?